 Main – Officially Supported By Canonical.

 Main is the official software repository supported by Canonical, Software packages under Main are completely free to use and they receive critical bug fixes and updates directly from Canonical.
-These are the essential softwares that are needed to run the system and the most necessary tools that Canonical feels every user may require are included in Main.
+These are the essential software that are needed to run the system and the most necessary tools that Canonical feels every user may require are included in Main.
 Most of these Softwares are already installed on a default installation.

 Softwares from the Main repository are completely free to use and re-distribute.